hashirsajid58200p/rnb-tea-clone-full-stack/README.md

-## 🏢 R&B Tea Clone - Full-Stack E-Commerce Website
+## 🏢 R&B Tea Clone - Full-Stack Website

 A dynamic **full-stack e-commerce website** built with modern web technologies.
 This project, known as the **R&B Tea Clone**, offers a seamless online shopping experience for tea products, featuring a responsive design, payment integration with Stripe, and a backend powered by Supabase.